We may earn commission from affiliate links →

 - Brijuni National Park

-- Risnjak National Park Croatia
+- Risnjak National Park, Croatia

 Now, let us take a look at each of them in detail.

-Plitvice Lakes National Park
+1. Plitvice Lakes National Park – Stunning Waterfalls And Lakes

-Listed as a UNESCO World Heritage site, Plitvice Lakes National Park is a magnificent gift from nature and one of Croatia’s most fantastic tourist attractions, with lakes so still that you can see your reflection as if it were a mirror.
-It is the largest and most popular national park in Croatia, situated between the mountains of Mala Kapela and Lješevica.
-Founded in 1949, it now attracts more than a million visitors yearly.
+Listed as a Croatian UNESCO World Heritage site, Plitvice Lakes National Park is a magnificent gift from nature.
+It is one of Croatia’s most fantastic tourist attractions, with lakes so still that you can see your reflection as if it were a mirror.

-The main drawcards of Plitvice Lakes National Park are the 16 interconnected lakes and, of course, the famous Plitvice waterfalls and cascades beginning at 25 meters to a staggering 78 meters tall.
 The Plitvice Lakes are renowned for their distinctive colors, which range from azure-blue to green and depend on the number of organisms, minerals, the season, and the amount of sunlight in the water at the time.

 Plitvice is readily available as a day trip from Zagreb or Zadar.
-We recommend taking a private transfer to Plitvice from the city you are staying in for the easiest and quickest way to get there.
+I recommend taking a private transfer to Plitvice from the city you are staying in for the easiest and quickest way to get there.

 Plitvice Lakes National Park can easily be visited and explored in a day as a super-popular day trip.
 An average visit lasts between two to eight hours, depending on the length of your hike.
+Even if you spend just two hours, that is enough time to see the great lake!

-The park gets exceptionally crowded around midday, and you can enjoy the exceptional natural beauty in peace and quiet when you get there early.
+However, you are encouraged to arrive at the park entrance as early in the morning as possible, perhaps spending the night at a B&B nearby as the park gets exceptionally crowded around midday.
+This way, you can enjoy the exceptional natural beauty in peace and quiet when you get there early.

-Mljet National Park
+2. Mljet National Park – Total Natural Beauty

 Mljet National Park is one of those Croatia national parks for people who like a little bit of adventure and stunning scenery.
 Situated on the Island of Mljet in Croatia’s deep south, Mljet National Park is bordered by two saltwater lakes.
-Offering superb kayaking, swimming, hiking, and, of course, a place to relax and sunbathe, it’s truly a hidden gem.

 As is often the case with small Mediterranean islands, Mljet is shrouded in myths, fables, and stories.
-Some people claim that Paul the Apostle was shipwrecked on the islands, while others say it was Malta.
+Some claim that Paul the Apostle was shipwrecked on the islands, while others say it was Malta.
 Another legend tells how the goddess Calypso kept Odysseus captive here.
-Is it true or not?
-No one knows.
-What is a fact, though, is that Benedictine monks used to live on Mljet almost 1,000 years ago.

 They lived on a rather unusual site.
-In the center of the island lies a lake, which in its turn has its own island, on which stands a former 12th-century Benedictine monastery now turned café.
-Besides being a fascinating historic site, it also makes for a great place to kayak and then enjoy a coffee.
+In the center of the island lies a lake, which in turn has its own island, on which stands a former 12th-century Benedictine monastery now turned café.
+Besides being a fascinating historic site, it also makes for a great place to kayak and enjoy coffee.

 Daily ferries to Mljet from Dubrovnik, and during the summer months, day trips can be arranged from Korcula, Dubrovnik, Makarska, and the Peljesac peninsula.